-- a smooth, thin-walled, posterior part (sinus of venae cavae) on which the venae cavae (SVC and IVC) and coronary sinus open; - a rough, muscular anterior wall composed of the pectinate muscles; - 3. the interatrial septum separating the atria has an oval depression, the oval fossa, which is a remnant of the oval foramen; - 4. a right atrioventricular (AV) orifice through which the right atrium discharges blood into the right ventricle.
+- a smooth, thin-walled, posterior part (the sinus venarum) on which the venae cavae (SVC and IVC) and coronary sinus open; - a rough, muscular anterior wall composed of the pectinate muscles; - a right atrioventricular (AV) orifice through which the right atrium discharges blood into the right ventricle; - 4. the interatrial septum separating the atria has an oval depression, the oval fossa, which is a remnant of the oval foramen.